varasys/libsodium-net/README.md

 **Windows**: For Windows, the `libsodium` library is included in the [release](https://github.com/adamcaudill/libsodium-net/releases) packages.
 Or just use the [NuGet version](https://www.nuget.org/packages/libsodium-net/) which has everything you need.

+Note that NuGet will also pull in the "Baseclass.Contrib.Nuget.Output" package as a dependancy which will copy the "unmanaged" (native C) dll's to the correct folder when the project is built (so they are available to the libsodium-net wrapper).
+When a solution has multiple projects it may be necissary to add libsodium-net to the "Startup" project even if libsodium is not used by the "Startup" project (so the unmanaged dlls are copied to the correct location and available to the sub-project).

 **OSX**: For OSX, `libsodium-net` can easily be built in Xamarin Studio, and `libsodium` can be installed easily via `brew`:

     brew install libsodium --universal